Discover the Magic of Lake O’Hara

 Equipment and Clothing

 We supply group camping and cooking equipment, as well as an emergency communication device, trip food, bear spray, water purification equipment, and a full expedition emergency first-aid kit.
 You will need to bring personal backpacking equipment and clothing.
 When purchasing gear consider both functionalities as well as weight.
-Lightweight packs, sleeping bags, sleeping mats, and clothing are readily available and will lighten your load substantially.
+Lightweight packs, sleeping bags, and clothing are readily available and will lighten your load substantially.

 Clothing List